Definitions of Course Levels & Credit

 Evanston Township High School’s curriculum offers all students rigorous academic coursework that prepares them for college and career.
 Many courses allow students to earn regular or honors-level credit.

 Project Lead the Way (PLTW) Engineering.
-The Career & Technical Education Department at ETHS offers six (6) nationally recognized Project Lead the Way (PLTW) engineering courses.
+The Arts & Innovation Department at ETHS offers six (6) nationally recognized Project Lead the Way (PLTW) engineering courses.
 These rigorous courses use a curriculum developed and maintained by a consortium of leading engineering universities and the private sector to introduce high school students to the many facets of engineering.
-PLTW courses integrate national academic and technical learning standards and Science, Technology, Engineering, Arts, and Mathematics (STEAM) principles to solve real world problems in a collaborative classroom setting.
+PLTW courses integrate national academic and technical learning standards and Science, Technology, Engineering, Arts, and Mathematics (STEAM) principles to solve real-world problems in a collaborative classroom setting.
 As part of this standardized curriculum, students take an end of course exam to assess their understanding/learning.
-Like the AP exams issued by the College Board, PLTW affiliated colleges may accept high scores on this exam and award credit for the course taken in high school.
-Students who successfully complete a course and take the end of course exam will receive a 1.0 point increase to their grade; students who do not take the end of course exam receive a 0.5 point increase in their grade.
+PLTW affiliated colleges may accept high scores on this exam and award credit for the course taken in high school.
+Students who successfully complete a PLTW course will receive a 1.0 increase to their grade point value.
 PLTW courses are marked with the symbol Ⓟ in the Course Selection Guide.
-For more information about PLTW courses, visit the ETHS Pre-Engineering website or contact the Career & Technical Education Department Chair.
+For more information about PLTW courses, visit the ETHS Pre-Engineering website or contact the Arts & Innovation Department Chair.

 Northwestern University College Credit.
 Students who have exhausted all of the available accelerated courses in an academic area at ETHS may take advanced courses for college credit at Northwestern University through a special scholarship program.
 Eligible students must have an overall 3.0 GPA.
 Students must obtain permission from the Assistant Superintendent for Curriculum and Instruction for Northwestern Scholarship courses.
 For more information, students and parents should contact the Assistant Superintendent for Curriculum and Instruction in the winter when selecting courses.

 Dual Credit.
-Junior and senior students may dual-enroll in both the ETHS class and the equivalent Oakton Community College (OCC) or Northeastern Illinois University (NEIU) course and receive college credit.
-Through articulation agreements with Oakton/Northeastern, students will enroll with the college and after successfully passing the ETHS class, will receive college credit for the course.
-Dual credit is currently offered in certain courses in the Career and Technical Education, Fine Arts, History/Social Science and Mathematics Departments.
+Students will be enrolled in both the ETHS class and the equivalent Oakton College course and can receive college credit.
+Through articulation agreements with Oakton, students will enroll with the college and after successfully passing the ETHS class, will receive college credit for the course.
+Dual credit is currently offered in certain courses in the Arts & Innovation, Science, and Mathematics Departments.
 Contact the Post-Secondary Counselor at 847-424-7163 for more information.
+View the Oakton Early College Catalog to discover courses that serve as Dual Credit, Advanced Placement (AP) Credit, and Concurrent Enrollment.